Nick Moorcroft: Film

-The true story about John Rendall and Ace Bourke who bought a lion cub at Harrods department store in 1969, became an internet sensation in 2008 when a heart warming clip appeared on YouTube of Christian the lion recognizing his former owners in the wilds of Africa after they had raised it as their own in their London flat on the Kings Road then arranged for him to be returned to Kenya and reintroduced into the wild by George Adamson.
+The true story about John Rendall and Ace Bourke, who bought a lion cub at Harrods department store in 1969, became an internet sensation in 2008 when a heart-warming clip appeared on YouTube of Christian the lion recognizing his former owners in the wilds of Africa after they had raised it as their own in their London flat on the Kings Road then arranged for him to be returned to Kenya and reintroduced into the wild by George Adamson.
 The clip has been viewed more than 14 million times.
 The adventure story will be produced by Hollywood mega-producer Neal Moritz who is behind the films The Fast and the Furious and I Am Legend.

 On 2 July 2014 The Hollywood Reporter announced that Michael Caton-Jones would direct Urban Hymn, a film written by Nick Moorcroft.
 Principal photography started on 22 September 2014 in London.
 The film is a coming-of-age drama set against the backdrop of the 2011 English riots and stars Shirley Henderson, Ian Hart, Letitia Wright, Isabella Laughland and English musician and activist, Billy Bragg.
 The film was selected for the 2015 Toronto International Film Festival in September, where it received its world premiere in the 'City To City' section to favourable reviews.
 The film opened in select cinemas in America on 12 May 2017.
-It was New York Times pick of the week.
+It was the New York Times pick of the week.

 On 14 May 2016, Variety announced at the Cannes Film Festival that Bafta award-winning and Oscar-nominated actress, Imelda Staunton, would star in Finding Your Feet, a film written by Nick Moorcroft & Meg Leonard and directed by Richard Loncraine Screen International reported at the Toronto Film Festival that Timothy Spall, Celia Imrie, Joanna Lumley, David Hayman, John Sessions and Josie Lawrence had joined the project.
 Filming started on 31 October 2016, in London and Rome.
 The film was released in Australia on 26 December 2017 then nationwide in the United Kingdom on 23 February 2018.
 Roadside Attractions picked up U.S. distribution rights and released the film in America.
 The film performed incredibly well in the U.K and Australia and was one of the highest grossing independent British films of the last five years and marked Moorcroft's most successful film since St Trinian's.

-On 13 October 2017, The Hollywood Reporter announced that Nick Moorcroft and Meg Leonard have been hired to adapt The Lido – the highly anticipated debut novel from Libby Page.
+On 13 October 2017, The Hollywood Reporter announced that Nick Moorcroft and Meg Leonard had been hired to adapt The Lido – the highly anticipated debut novel from Libby Page.
 The book sold to Orion in the U.K. and to Simon & Schuster in the U.S. within 24 hours of submission.
 The novel has now been sold to more than 24 territories around the world.
 Catalyst CEO Charlotte Walls will produce the feature-film adaptation.